MuhdZarul/MIXUE/README.md

 ### 6. Delivery Page
 ![Alt text](images/delivery.jpg)
+This page is shown to the user after they place an order.
+It's help user to track their order status.

 # Challenge and Difficulties to Develop the Application
 ### 1. First-Time Use of GitHub